 War of Will has the best claim to the throne.
 He perhaps would have passed Maximum Security in the Kentucky Derby if not for the wide trip around the final turn that nearly derailed War of Will.
 He went on to get some revenge by winning the Preakness Stakes in impressive fashion.
 War of Will will be the only horse in this 10-horse field to have run in all three triple crown races.

 There are several different factors you must use to come up with your predictions.
-The horse’s pedigree is a big one, but past performances is the most important factor of all.
-With most of these Triple Crown races, you are able to see head-to-head results.
+The horse’s pedigree is a big one, but past performances are the most important factor of all.
+With most of these Triple Crown races you are able to see head-to-head results.
 Finding out how the contenders fared head-to-head can go a long way in predicting the outcome of their next race together.

 Looking at how horses have run at certain distances also helps, and that goes right along with past performances.
-There are many more factors to use in your handicapping, but these three would be a good place to start.
-Here are my picks for the 2015 Belmont Stakes.
+Pedigree tends to be a big deal for the Belmont because you need a horse that’s able to run a long distance as the Belmont is the longest of the Triple Crown races at 1 1/2 miles.
+Here are my picks for the 2019 Belmont Stakes.

 Won the Tampa Bay Derby (G2) and Wood Memorial (G2) heading into the Kentucky Derby.
 Despite a brutal trip, Tacitus rallied in a big way to finish 3rd in the Kentucky Derby.
 He has a huge closing kick and likes to stalk the leaders, which is the perfect racing style for the Belmont.

 Pedigree is a big reason why I’m picking Tacitus to win.
 He is sired by Tapit, which produced three of the past five Belmont winners in Tonalist (2014), Creator (2016) and Tapwrit (2017).
 It’s obvious that Tacitus will get the distance.
 Trainer Bill Mott also trained Country House, which won the Kentucky Derby.